tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/SDK 文档/Android 接入指南/接口文档_intl_en.md

 >?
 > - Each account can be bound to up to 100 tokens.
-> - The account can be email, QQ account number, mobile number, username, etc. For valid values, see [Account Type Value Table](https://intl.cloud.tencent.com/document/product/1024/40598).
+> - The account can be email address, mobile number, username, etc. For account type values, see [Account Type Value Table](https://www.tencentcloud.com/document/product/1024/40598).
 > - If multiple devices are bound to the same account, the backend will push the message to the last bound device by default.
-If you want to push to all the bound devices, you can view the `account_push_type` parameter settings in [Push API](https://intl.cloud.tencent.com/document/product/1024/33764).
+If you want to push to all the bound devices, you can view the `account_push_type` parameter settings in [Push API](https://www.tencentcloud.com/document/product/1024/33764).
 >
 ### Adding a mobile number